dmitry26/json-rpc/README.md

 - The serializer supports transparent usage of number and string message identifiers.
 - The serializer supports dynamic response type contracts when result data type depends on method parameters.
+- The serializer supports serializing to and deserializing from streams.

 ### Specifics